What is Coronary Artery Bypass Surgery?

 Add extra days when you can comfortably perform three days without any ill effects or undue residual fatigue.

 Because medications such as beta-blockers blunt your heart rate response to exercise, your pulse may not be considered an accurate marker of your exercise intensity.
+Even so, it’s still not a bad idea to keep tabs on your exercise heart rate so you know what your individual response is under the effects of your medication regime.

 In this case, focus on a moderate to somewhat hard pace where you’re breathing just hard enough to perform the activity and carry on a conversation with an exercise partner.
 Exercise physiologists call this the talk test.